 The Board is responsible for its own composition, the appointment of the Chairman and CEO, and the constitution and composition of its Committees.
 The Board has a charter setting out its policies, roles and responsibilities in the execution of its mandate described above.
 Each Board Committee also has a charter that is formally signed off by the Board.
 Annually, the Committees and Board review, and amend if necessary, the respective charters to ensure their relevance.
 The Board appreciates that strategy, risk, performance and sustainability are inseparable.

 The role of all Directors is to bring independent judgement and experience to the Board’s deliberations and decisions.
-The Board comprises two Executive Directors, four independent non-Executive Directors and three non-Executive Directors.
+The Board comprises two Executive Directors, five independent non-Executive Directors and three non-Executive Directors.

-Annually, the Nomination Committee prepares and circulates a questionnaire aimed at gauging the independence status of each non-Executive Director.
+Annually, the Nomination Committee facilitates a questionnaire aimed at gauging the independence status of each non-Executive Director.
 This is completed by each non-Executive Director and returned to the Committee, which then considers each Director’s independence.
 The Committee feels that the following aspects are important in assessing a non-Executive Director’s independence: